PHPFusion/PHPFusion/README.md

 # PHP-Fusion 8

-A updated PHP-Fusion 7 that has many features PHP-Fusion 8 has to offer.
+An updated PHP-Fusion 7 that has many features PHP-Fusion 8 has to offer.

 ## Getting Started